-BE IT RESOLVED, by the Council of the City of San Diego, as follows:
+BE IT RESOLVED, by the City Council of the City of San Diego as follows:

-1. That the information contained in the final Environmental Impact Report No. 193036, SCH No. 201051073 along with the Addendum thereto, including any comments received during the public review process, has been reviewed and considered by this City Council prior to making a decision on the Project.
+- 1. That the information contained in the final Environmental Impact Report

+No. 193036, SCH No. 201051073 along with the Addendum thereto, including any comments received during the public review process, has been reviewed and considered by this City
-2. That there are no substantial changes proposed to the Project and no substantial changes with respect to the circumstances under which the Project is to be undertaken that would require major revisions in the Environmental Impact Report for the Project due to significant environmental effects or a substantial increase in the severity of previously identified environmental effects.

-3. That no new information of substantial importance has become available showing that the Project would have any significant effects not discussed previously in the Environmental Impact Report or that any significant effects previously examined will be substantially more severe than shown in the Environmental Impact Report.
+Council prior to making a decision on the Project. - 2.
+That there are no substantial changes proposed through the consideration of the Project and no substantial changes with respect to the circumstances that would require major revisions in the Environmental Impact Report. - 3.
+That no new information of substantial importance has become available showing that the Project would have any significant effects not discussed previously in the Environmental Impact Report or that any significant effects previously examined will be substantially more severe than shown in the Environmental Impact Report.

-4. That no new information of substantial importance has become available showing that mitigation measures or alternatives previously found not to be feasible are in fact feasible which would substantially reduce any significant effects, but that the Project proponents decline to adopt, or that there are any considerably different mitigation measures or alternatives not previously considered which would substantially reduce any significant effects, but that the Project proponents decline to adopt.

-5. That pursuant to State CEQA Guidelines Section 15164, none of the conditions of described in State CEQA Guidelines section 15162 have occurred or only minor technical changes or additions are necessary, and therefore, the City Council adopts Addendum to Environmental Impact Report No. 451328, SCH No. 2010051073 with respect to the Project, a copy of which is on file in the office of the Development Services Department.

-6. That pursuant to CEQA Section 21081.6, the City Council adopts the Mitigation Monitoring and Reporting Program, or alterations to implement the changes to the project as required by this City Council in order to mitigate or avoid significant effects on the environment, which is attached hereto as Exhibit A.
+- 4. That no new information of substantial importance has become available showing that mitigation measures or alternatives previously found not to be feasible are in fact feasible which would substantially reduce any significant effects, but that the Project proponents decline to adopt, or that there are any considerably different mitigation measures or alternatives not previously considered which would substantially reduce any significant effects, but that the Project proponents decline to adopt. - 5.
+That pursuant to State CEQA Guidelines Section 15164, none of the conditions of described in State CEQA Guidelines section 15162 have occurred or only minor technical changes or additions are necessary, and therefore, the City Council adopts Addendum to Environmental Impact Report No. 451328, SCH No. 2010051073 with respect to the Project, a copy of which is on file in the office of the Development Services Department. - 6.
+That pursuant to CEQA Section 21081.6, the City Council adopts the Mitigation Monitoring and Reporting Program, or alterations to implement the changes to the project as required by this City Council in order to mitigate or avoid significant effects on the environment, which is attached hereto as Exhibit A.

-7. That City Clerk is directed to file a Notice of Determination with the Clerk of the Board of Supervisors for the County of San Diego regarding the Project.
+BE IT FURTHER RESOLVED, that the City Clerk is directed to file a Notice of

+Determination with the Clerk of the Board of Supervisors for the County of San Diego regarding the Project after final passage of O- approving Vesting Tentative Map No.